manuelhuber/manuel-huber.de/_posts/2017-09-23-modify-prefab-via-scriptableobjects.md

 }
 ```

-Note: The code is a simplified version of what I actually use &#8211; that&#8217;s why the screenshot & the code don&#8217;t match 100%.
+Note: The code is a simplified version of what I actually use - that's why the screenshot & the code don't match 100%.

 **And there you have it!** You have a generic HeroPrefab where your changes affect all heroes and you have a HeroBuilder Asset for every hero where you can override whatever you want!

-One more thing: As you can see in the last code we modify the hero after it&#8217;s been instantiated.
+One more thing: As you can see in the last code we modify the hero after it's been instantiated.
 This means the Awake() lifecycle hook has already been called.
 In my case this caused characters to not start with full health since the current health was set to the maximum health in the Awake() function.
 And our CharacterBuilder increased the maximum health after that.
 My solution was to write a setter that increases the current hitpoints by the same amount.
 This is especially handy since there might be a spell ingame that increases max hp and it would be nice if the current hp would increase as well.

 ```csharp
 public int MaxHitpoints {